Sport. Health. Nutrition. Gym. For style

 North America

-In the USA, the holiday is fixed on Tuesday of the first week of May, but in fact, in almost all states, a seven-day “appreciation to teachers” is held: these days a kind of “amnesty” is announced for academic debts in schools and universities of the country with the ability to quickly correct grades.
+In the United States, the holiday is assigned to the Tuesday of the first week of May, but in fact, in almost all states there is a seven-day “appreciation for teachers”: on these days a kind of “amnesty” is announced for academic debt in schools and universities of the country with the opportunity to quickly correct grades.
 Schoolchildren congratulate teachers with concerts and amateur performances.

 South America